ameyaphad/nerf-pytorch/README.md

-# Neural Radiance Fields (NeRF) algorithm implementatin using PyTorch
+# Neural Radiance Fields (NeRF) algorithm implementation using PyTorch
 Implementation of the Neural Radiance Fields(NeRF) algorithm for 3D reconstruction.

 Results for reconstruction for the Lego Dataset: